Early Life

-Stewart Allen Resnick was born on December 24, 1936, in New Jersey.
-He grew up in a middle-class Jewish family and later moved to California in the 1950s.
-He attended the University of California, Los Angeles (UCLA), where he earned a Bachelor of Science degree in 1959 and a Juris Doctor from UCLA School of Law.
+Stewart Allen Resnick was born on December 24, 1936, in New Jersey and later moved to California with his family in the 1950s.
+He graduated from the University of California, Los Angeles (UCLA) with a Bachelor of Science degree in 1959 and a Juris Doctor degree from UCLA School of Law.

 Rise to Success